Ask the Dust: Synopsis

 Arturo Dominic Bandini is a struggling writer living in a residential hotel in Bunker Hill, a rundown section of Downtown Los Angeles.
-Living off the zest of oranges, he unconsciously creates a picture of Los Angeles as a modern dystopia during the Great Depression era.
+Living off oranges, he unconsciously creates a picture of Los Angeles as a modern dystopia during the Great Depression era.
 His published short story "The Little Dog Laughed" impresses no one in his seedy boarding house except for one 14-year-old girl, Judy.
 Destitute, he wanders into the Columbia Buffet where he meets Camilla Lopez, a waitress.

 Bandini falls in love with Lopez, who is herself in love with her co-worker Sammy.
 Sammy despises Camilla, telling Bandini that he has to treat Camilla poorly if he wants to win her over.
 Bandini struggles with his own poverty, his Catholic guilt, and with his love for an unstable and deteriorating Camilla.
 Camilla is eventually admitted to a mental hospital and moved to a second one before escaping.
 Bandini looks for her, only to find her waiting for him in his apartment.
 He decides to take her away from Los Angeles, and arranges to live in a house on the beach.
 He buys her a little dog and they rent a place in Laguna Beach.
 He leaves her there to retrieve his belongings from his Los Angeles hotel room, only to find the house empty when he returns.
 He receives a telegram from Sammy, who requests that he come and retrieve Camilla, as she has shown up at the desert shack he has been living in and is getting on his nerves.
 By the time Bandini gets there, Sammy has thrown Camilla out and she has wandered into the desert.
 Bandini looks for her with an agonizing fear that he won't find the woman he loves, a fear that is soon realized.
 He returns to Sammy's shack and looks out at the empty desert land.
 He takes a copy of his first novel that has recently been published, dedicates it to Camilla, and throws it into the desert.